 Simply put, functional programming entails building pure functions for fixed variables and changing states through their responses.
 In contrast, other programming languages can change the application state by mutating variable references from within a program.
 You can learn about more of the differences between functional programming and object-oriented programming in this article.

 Because of its pure nature, functional programming is impressive for coveted tasks like machine learning and data analysis.
 However, that doesn’t mean you should ditch other programming languages and go completely functional as each programming languages has tasks it does better than others.
-But, it is vital to learn the basic principles so that you can apply them to your advantage when necessary.
+But, it is vital to learn the basic principles to apply them to your advantage when necessary.
 It’s for these reasons functional programming is termed the future, but maybe more the future of machine learning and big data then all of software development.

 With that in mind, let’s look at why software developers are falling in love with functional programming making it an integral part of computer science in the future.
-Let’s also consider some of the features of objected oriented programming to see if functional programming can replace it completely.
+Let’s also consider some of the features of objected oriented programming to see if functional programming can replace it entirely.
 Spoiler: the two will likely co-exist in software development and even in the same application.

 Use of Pure Functions

 Pure functions repeatedly generate the same result and have no outside values influencing the end-result.
 Due to this feature of pure functions, algorithms created using functional programming are effortless to identify and correct errors.